bobbercheng/blog/docs/_posts/2024-04-07-Bobber-Resume.markdown

 ### Geek speak:
 My strongest is to build self-growing platforms with extensible services/apps in maintainable, scalable and reusable code in months.
-I am also professionally proficient in Java/Python/Golang/C++/C, React Typescript and GenAI.
+I am also professionally proficient in Kubernetes/serverless, Python/Java/, Rust/C, Oracle/PostGreSQL/NoSQL/Hadoop + React Typescript and LLM Agents/ML.

 ## PROFESSIONAL EXPERIENCE

-Loblaw Digital  Software  Engineer manager, Toronto  (2023  -)
+Loblaw Digital  Software  Engineer manager, Toronto  (2023  - Now)

 -   Built personalization platform from zero with distributed services and applications to provide customized purchase experience for millions of users with 100 RPS and less than 0.2s service latency.
+Tech stack: GCP + Kubernetes + EC2 + NOSQL + Postgres + Java Sprintboot + Typescript + Python + Vertex/Azure AI.

 -   Delivered  GenAI platform of code self-improvement for all engineers with 1+  million code suggestions and 20% acceptance rate.